-- 6.1.13.1 When at least 5 Junior competitors are competing, there shall be a separate Junior classification.
-Whenever possible, the Organiser should try organising separate flight groups for them. - 6.1.13.2.
-National Teams, when applicable, shall consist of up to eight (8) competitors from the same Nation. - 6.1.13.3.
-A National Teams classification shall be established, taking into account the scores of the three (3) top ranking competitors from each Nation. - 6.1.13.4.
-National Junior Teams, when applicable, shall consist of up to five (5) competitors from the same Nation. - 6.1.13.5.
-A National Junior Teams classification shall be established, taking into account the scores of the three (3) top ranking Junior competitors from each Nation. - 6.1.13.6.
-The scores to be taken into account for Team classification shall be the final score of the competitors. - 6.1.13.7.
-Results of Consolation Rounds shall not be taken into account for National Team classification.
+- 6.1.13.1 When at least 5 Junior competitors compete, there shall be a separate Junior classification.
+Whenever possible, the Organiser should try to organise separate flight groups for them. - 6.1.13.2.
+National Teams, when applicable, shall consist of up to eight (8) competitors from the same nation. - 6.1.13.3.
+A National Teams classification shall be established, taking into account the scores of the three (3) top ranking competitors from each nation. - 6.1.13.4.
+National Junior Teams, when applicable, shall consist of up to five (5) competitors from the same Nation.